 The School of Social Work Master of Social Work degree program is a program of graduate level education that requires satisfactory completion of sixty (60) credit hours, culminating with the degree of Master of Social Work (M.S.W.).
 The school also offers a 45 hour Advanced Standing Program for Graduates of Accredited Baccalaureate Social Work Programs.
 Students specialize in one of two social work practice method concentrations: Direct Practice or Community, Administration, and Policy (CAP) Practice.
 Students also specialize in one of the six social work field of practice concentrations that are offered: family and child welfare services; criminal justice; mental health; health; social gerontology and displaced populations.
 Full or part-time enrollment is available each semester (with many evening classes and some online classes offered).
 Applicants seeking admission to the Master's program must hold a baccalaureate degree or its equivalent from a college or university with unrestricted accreditation by an accrediting agency recognized by the Council for Higher Education Accreditation (CHEA), or a recognized international organization.
 The admission application review process normally requires approximately four weeks following the submission of all required credentials and application materials.
-During the admission application process, applicants must submit the following credentials and materials to the School of Social Work as promptly as possible:
+Prospective MSW students must complete the online application and upload the following credentials and materials.
+The online application includes:

 Scores from standardized examinations (e.g. GRE, GMAT) are not required.
 Applicants must submit official copies of transcripts from each college or university attended, regardless of degree status or number of courses completed when enrolled.
 Official copies of transcripts must be mailed directly to Howard University by the registrar or other authorized representative of the issuing institution.